huggingface/hub-docs/docs/hub/spaces-sdks-docker-jupyter.md

 Storage in Hugging Face Spaces is ephemeral, and the data you store in the default configuration can be lost in a reboot or reset of the Space.
 We recommend to save your work to a remote location or to use persistent storage for your data.

 </Tip>
+### Setting up persistent storage

+To set up persistent storage on the Space, you go to the Settings page of your Space and choose one of the options: `small`, `medium` and `large`.
+Once persistent storage is set up, the JupyterLab image gets mounted in `/data`.

 ## Read more